 Frequently Asked Questions

-We are competent, professional, experienced and accountable.
-We have an extensive and verifiable portfolio of actual projects undertaken on both the interior and exterior of superyachts.
+We are a team of highly competent and experienced professionals, with an extensive and verifiable portfolio of projects, undertaken on both the interior and exterior of superyachts.

-If these are qualities you value when you contract a company for services, we'd like to talk to you.
+If these are qualities you value when you contract a company for services, we'd like to work with you.

 For an insight into what industry professionals think of us, please see our independently vetted reviews on Yachting Pages.